JustinGoheen/lightning-ibkr/README.md

 ### PyTorch

+The books shown below will be used as references during the machine learning phase of this project.

 1. Deep Learning with PyTorch, Stevens et al
 2. Machine Learning with PyTorch and Scikit-Learn, Raschka et al

 ### Algorithmic Trading

-Each of the books below are by Dr. Yves Hilpisch:
+Each of the books below are by Dr. Yves Hilpisch.
+This series of referencess will drive examples.

+> The neural networks found in the texts use TensorFlow

 1. Financial Theory with Python
 2. Python for Algorithmic Trading